 She could have directly said yes if she likes the guy or a simple no if not.
 But based on her reaction, she indirectly spelled out that she likes the guy.
 Plus, I can see that she is enjoying it.
 Being a protective sister that I am, I could not help but hope and pray she knows her boundaries and limitations and be strong enough to resists any temptations.
 I've been there, I've seen the curiosity in my young friends before and I know how younger people behave towards something they'd been longing to discover.
 I know that she too will feel it but I'm keeping my fingers crossed that she will use her head to think first before doing something she will regret for the rest of her life.

-e, our own way to discover things and our own intellect to approach things as they are.
+I know that each of us have our own time, our own way to discover things and our own intellect to approach things as they are.
 I could not tie her down and control her every decision.
 Trusting her and letting her discover things on her own will is also giving her every chance to know herself, to grow into a matured person, and to equip her with lessons that can only be learned from experience.
 There is something I can offer though, that is giving her valuable advice, guide her and be always there for her whenever she's down.
 She is no longer the child I used to defend.
 Even if she still is considered the baby of the family, I need to give her the freedom to fight her own battle.
 And the best advice that I could give is for her to take life one step at a time, never to hurry and savor every moment of it because she'll gonna miss this when she'd gain age.

 As the song goes: